javallone/regexper-static/README.md

 ## License

-See LICENSE.md file for licensing details.
+See LICENSE.txt file for licensing details.